-Olive Grove Charter School's (OGCS) major priority areas include: teaching and learning; health, wellness, safety, and climate; and engagement.
-OGCS's LCAP reflects our strategy for using federal funds to supplement and enhance our local priorities funded with state funds in the following specific actions: teachers/staff (goal 1, action #4); technology (goal 1, action #6); students with disabilities (goal 1, action #88); parent/guardian engagement (goal 3, action #1).
+Olive Grove Charter School's (OGCS) major priority areas include: conditions of learning; student outcomes; and engagement.
+OGCS's LCAP reflects our strategy for using federal funds to supplement and enhance our local priorities funded with state funds in the following specific actions: technology (goal 1, action #4); students with disabilities (goal 2, action #5); professional development and coaching (goal 2, action #6); family communication and involvement (goal 3, action #4).
 These actions where federal funds will be used focus on four main topics:

-- 1. Professional development in order to enhance educator equity for our low-income and minority students To ensure we employ and retain qualified staff in every classification and to ensure teachers are fully credentialed and appropriately assigned, per independent study guidelines; - 2.
-Access to technology To maintain 1:1 student access to Chromebooks, to continue to provide hotspots (portable Internet access) to eligible students, and to maintain appropriate and adequate technology for staff and use in the learning center in order to deliver high quality instruction and services; - 3.
-Increasing academic success for students with disabilities To optimally address individualized needs as identified in students' IEPs, general education teachers, case managers, and SPED support providers will function as a team to plan and implement appropriate adaptations, modifications, and/or accommodations to instruction; reteaching and social-emotional supports will be provided, and research-based academic interventions will be utilized and guided by data driven goals generated via intermittent reviews of progress and benchmark assessment data; - 4.
-Increasing parent/guardian input in decision-making and participation in programs for unduplicated pupils Designate a parent liaison (Family Support Coordinator) to manage and coordinate communications with parents, to conduct surveys, to connect families to community resources, and to communicate with families in Spanish. - OGCS implements a meaningful engagement process which solicits input from multiple educational partner groups.
+- 1. Access to technology To maintain 1:1 student access to Chromebooks, to continue to provide hotspots (portable Internet access) to eligible students, and to maintain appropriate and adequate technology for staff and use in the learning center in order to deliver high quality instruction and services; - 2.
+Increasing academic success for students with disabilities To optimally address individualized needs as identified in students' IEPs, general education teachers, case managers, and SPED support providers will function as a team to plan and implement appropriate adaptations, modifications, and/or accommodations to instruction; reteaching and social-emotional supports will be provided, and research-based academic interventions will be utilized and guided by data driven goals generated via intermittent reviews of progress and benchmark assessment data; - 3.
+Professional development in order to enhance educator equity for our low-income and minority students To ensure we employ and retain qualified staff in every classification and to ensure teachers are fully credentialed and appropriately assigned, per independent study guidelines; - 4.
+Increasing parent/guardian input in decision-making and participation in programs for unduplicated pupils Designate a parent liaison (Family Support Coordinator) to manage and coordinate communications with parents, to conduct surveys, to connect families to community resources, and to communicate with families in Spanish.

+OGCS implements a meaningful engagement process which solicits input from multiple educational partner groups.

+OGCS implements a meaningful engagement process which solicits input from multiple educational partner groups.
 OGCS takes a year-round, team-focused approach to monitoring our LCAP metrics and the implementation of actions in order to inform decision making around the use of state and federal funds.